 She has over two decades'

-experience working with art in global contexts, and with the pressure now
+experience working with art in global and glocal settings.
+Dominique focuses on the pressure

 bearing on existing concepts surrounding art, including the dynamic interrelationship